 It folds very easily and is very compact.
 It fits in the boot and there is still some space for a few other bits.

-There are viewing windows on the sun canopy which are great if you are trying to get them off to sleep and want to see what they are up to
+There are viewing windows on the sun canopy which are great if you are trying to get them off to sleep

 The price point is great and the buggy performs really well considering the price